*As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 Some professionals may specialize in setting up home entertainment systems (such as mounting television or projector to the wall) and offer antenna installations as a part of their service.

-Why Use a Professional
+Why Hire a Professional Antenna Installer?

 With a contractor you can be confident that:

-Finding a TV Antenna Installation Service Near Me
+Finding TV Antenna Installers Near You

 There are generally no formal qualifications for hiring antenna installers.
 Some states regulate licensing for servicing and installing radio and television equipment, but not all states.

 This means you might need to look around a little before finding a contractor.
 Also keep in mind that antenna installations are considered low-voltage electrical work, so hiring a licensed electrician would be feasible but not necessary.

-Locating a contractor
+Locating a Contractor